Aizmik/FronEndDev-in-30-days/README.md

 ## Day 9

 My code also looks bad.
 100% should work on it, best practices or something like that would definately help.

+Also do I commit everyting in one dump or in small batches?
+The intuition tells me pick the ladder, but I would have billions of commit.
+Probably should commit per section.
+Yep, let's try.